Find out more about the PhD opportunities available.

 ASPS has developed an international reputation for:

-ASPS welcomes applicants interested in researching social policy, criminology and justice, politics, policing, prisons, public policy, social work, poverty, language policy, disadvantage, migration and welfare.
+ASPS welcomes applicants interested in researching social policy, criminology and justice, public policy and government, social work, and youth and community studies.

 The strength and rigour of ASPS’ research has been registered in successive research assessment exercises.
 In the most recent research assessment exercise, ‘REF 2014’, seventy percent of ASPS’ research has been graded world-leading or internationally excellent, with a 160% increase in world-leading research since the 2008 assessment exercise.
 ASPS ranks 12th in the UK for outstanding research impact (4*) and 20th for world-leading research (4*).